 The MLA Handbook 9th edition presents a chart (and practice templates) to help you create proper citations.

-All sources will have similar elements regardless of their format.
-Some sources may not have a particular element (e.g. version), so you can skip to the next element.
-For instance, a journal article should have an Author, Title of source (Article title), Container (Name of journal), Numbers (Volume and issue) and Location (Page numbers) but adding a publisher is not necessary.
+All sources will have similar elements regardless of the format in which they present themselves.
+Some sources may not have a particular bibliographic element, so you will simply skip to the next element.
+For instance, a journal article should have an Author, Title of source (Article title), Container (Name of journal), Numbers (Volume and issue) and Location (Page numbers), but adding a publisher is not necessary.

 Title of source.

 Check out MLA's Quick Guide for a thorough explanation of these core elements and containers.